mantidproject/mantid/docs/source/release/v3.8.0/framework.rst

 - :ref:`ConvertUnits <algm-ConvertUnits>` will no longer corrupt an in place workspace if the algorithm fails.

 - :ref:`SetSample <algm-SetSample>`: Fixed a bug with interpreting the `Center` attribute for cylinders/annuli

+- :ref:`ConvertToHistogram <algm-ConvertToHistogram>`: Performance improvement using new HistogramData module, 3x to 4x speedup.

+- :ref:`ConvertToPointData <algm-ConvertToPointData>`: Performance improvement using new HistogramData module, 3x to 4x speedup.

 Deprecated